- Campbell, Sir Guy

 At A Glance

-- The 6th is a all world two shot Par 3 a la 16 at Cypress Point
+- The 6th is an all-world two-shot Par 3 similar to the 16th at Cypress Point

 Full Course Review

 West Sussex Golf Club is an outstanding, world-class heathland course which shines as a lone beacon of exceptional golf in the immediate area.
 If you are looking for the best heathland golf in the South East, West Sussex is the course you need to visit.

 The clubhouse lies at the end of a winding road which serpentines its way along the course.
 At various points, you capture a glimpse of the heath as you make your way toward the modern clubhouse.